Agency Operations 101: Achieve Operational Excellence

 • Agency gross profit margin is your actual revenue left over after deducting the costs of sold products and services.
 This metric informs agency owners on whether they should expand business, continue operations as is regular, or scale them down.

-Another important factor to consider for your financial management is client concentration – how much percent of your revenue is taken up by a single client?
+Another important factor to consider is your revenue operations management.
+For example, how much of your revenue is taken up by a single client?
 A general rule of thumb is that if a single client accounts for 10% or more of your revenue, or your largest five for 25% or more of your revenue, you have a high client concentration (Stats for Startups).
-Although it has its benefits, high client concentration is extremely risky due to its potential to harm your business, so it’s important to seek out opportunities to diversify your client base.

 Talent Acquisition and Retention